disler/indydevtools/README.md

   - `thumb create`
   - `title create`
   - `desc create`

-[] Add a 'research' step autogen agent flow that creates 'key themes takeaways' piped into a json gpt4 call to gather results
+[]

 ## Production
+[] Add seo keywords
-[] Add top level 'generate-metadata' point at file and let it run end to end [] Add logging so we can see where the log is coming from (what file + function)
+[] Add a 'research' step autogen agent flow that creates 'key themes takeaways' piped into a json gpt4 call to gather results [] Create SEO Research Agent `idt yt script research -t <topics> -n <number of results>` [] Add top level 'generate-metadata' point at file and let it run end to end [] Add logging so we can see where the log is coming from (what file + function)
   - https://chat.openai.com/c/d2ae52f4-0706-4cec-b047-3364bea3bd05